Israeli fire kills at least 18 in Gaza, and US envoy visits hostage family protest

 Of the 251 hostages who were abducted by Hamas-led militants, around 20 are believed to be alive in Gaza.
 Hamas and Islamic Jihad, the second-largest militant group in Gaza, released separate videos of individual hostages this week, triggering outrage among hostage families and Israeli society.

 Israeli media hasn't broadcast the videos, calling them propaganda, but the family of 21-year-old Rom Braslavski allowed the release of a photograph showing him visibly emaciated in an unknown location.
-Tami Braslavski, his mother, blamed top Israeli officials and demanded they meet with her.
+Tami Braslavski, his mother, blamed top Israeli officials and demanded a meeting with them.

 Protesters called on Israel's government to make a deal to end the war, imploring them to "stop this nightmare and bring them out of the tunnels”